 About Crisisblogger Gerald Baron

-The crisisblogger is Gerald Baron.
+The Crisisblogger is Gerald Baron.
 Like most in this business, I never set out to be involved in crisis management and crisis communications.
 Sometimes life is like that.
 But since the mid-90s I’ve been involved in hundreds of organization-threatening events.
 That led to the creation of the leading crisis communication technology in use today called PIER (Public Information Emergency Response).
 It also led to the publication by a leading international publisher of my book called “Now Is Too Late: Survival in an Era of Instant News” which is now released in its second edition: “Now Is Too Late2.”

 gbaron@piersystems.com